anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_2/README.md

 #### `mcs_nosharing_(un)lock()`

 Let's see what the impact of false sharing is on MCS performance.
-Fill in `// TODO declare a type for mcs_nosharing` in `tests.h` with a version that is padded out fill a cache line (64 bytes, or 8 `uint64_t`s).
+Fill in `// TODO define a type for mcs_nosharing` in `tests.h` with a version that is padded out fill a cache line (64 bytes, or 8 `uint64_t`s).

-Fill in `// TODO declare and initialize data for mcs with nosharing` in `tests.c` with code that initializes and assigns to `mcss_nosharing` as before, but guarantees that the array `mcss_nosharing` is aligned on cache line boundaries (you can always declare a variable with the attribute
+Fill in `// TODO declare and initialize data for mcs_nosharing` in `tests.c` with code that initializes and assigns to `mcss_nosharing` as before, but guarantees that the array `mcss_nosharing` is aligned on cache line boundaries (you can always declare a variable with the attribute